Warning messages your body is trying to tell you.. know them and why you should listen to them? | mental health news

 Muscle pain and cramps

 “Muscle cramps are a common occurrence that happens to almost everyone,” the trainer stresses.
-But it could be your body’s way of telling you that you’re overusing those muscles in exercise, that you need more magnesium, potassium and calcium, that you’re dehydrated, or that you have low blood flow.”
+But it might be your body’s way of telling you that you’re overusing those muscles in exercise, that you need more magnesium, potassium and calcium, that you’re dehydrated, or that you have low blood flow.”

 The severity of symptoms (such as swelling, redness, or warmth) can help you determine if muscle cramping is normal or if you need to seek help from your doctor, says the trainer.